Quasi-Cyclic Stern Proof of Knowledge: Quasi-Cyclic Stern Proof of Knowledge

-\textbf{Mitigation of an attack against 5-rounds protocols} \cite{ISIT21}\textbf{.} An attack against 5-rounds identification schemes that rely on parallel repetitions was recently described in \cite{KZ20}.
-Although it is targeting the MQDSS scheme, this attack is also relevant for both AGS and our construction.
-One have to increase the number of iterations $\delta$ of the underlying proof of knowledge in order for the signature to remain secure which increase its size.
-One way to mitigate this attack is to consider several instances of the $\SD$ problem within the keypair namely using $\sk = (\bm{x}^i)_{i \in [1,s]}$ and $\pk = (\bm{H}, (\bm{y}^i)^\top = \bm{H}(\bm{x}^i)^\top)_{i \in [1,s]}$.
+\textbf{Mitigation of an attack against 5-rounds protocols} \cite{ISIT21}\textbf{.} The attack against 5-rounds PoK from \cite{KZ20} is relevant for our construction.
+The key idea of this attack is to split the attacker work in two steps by first trying to guess the first challenge for several repetitions and then guess the second challenge for the remaining repetitions.
+One has to increase the number of iterations $\delta$ of the underlying PoK to ensure that the resulting signature remains secure, which increases its size.
+One way to mitigate this attack is to consider $s$ instances of the $\SD$ problem within the keypair namely using $\sk = (\bm{x}^i)_{i \in [1,s]}$ and $\pk = (\bm{H}, (\bm{y}^i)^\top = \bm{H}(\bm{x}^i)^\top)_{i \in [1,s]}$.
 Doing so, the first challenge space size is increased from $k$ to $s \times k$ which makes the attack less efficient so that $\delta$ won't need to be increased as much as initially thought.
 In practice, this introduces a trade-off between key size and signature size.

-\textbf{Additional vector compression from seeds.} Starting from the initial Stern proposal, all constructions suggest to use seeds in order to improve the efficiency of the scheme.
+\textbf{Additional vector compression from seeds.} Starting from the initial Stern proposal, all constructions suggest to use seeds to reduce communication costs.
 Using Figure \ref{fig:sd-structured1} for illustrative purposes, one can use a seed $\theta$ to compute $\pi$ and then substitute $\pi$ by $\theta$ in the prover's response.
 We now introduce an additional vector compression that is only applicable to $\SD$ based protocols.
 One can go one step further and use a seed $\xi$ to generate a random value $\bm{v} \samples{\xi} \Ftn$ and then compute the value $\bm{u} = \pi^{-1}[\bm{v}]$.
-When the prover is required to send $\pi[\bm{u}]$, he now needs to send $\bm{v}$ which can be subtituted by $\xi$.
+When the prover is required to send $\pi[\bm{u}]$, he now needs to send $\bm{v}$ which can be substituted by $\xi$.
 Instead of sending a vector of size $n$, the prover only sends a seed which greatly reduces the communication cost.
-We now explain why this optimization can't be applied to the AGS protocol thus explaning why the proof of knowledge presented in Section~\ref{sec:protocol:optimized} outperforms the AGS construction.
+We now explain why this optimization can't be applied to the AGS protocol.
 Under the $\GSD$ representation, the prover need to send $\pi[\bm{uG}]$ rather than $\pi[\bm{u}]$ whenever $\Ch_2 = 1$.
-Therefore, one would need to have $\bm{uG} = \pi^{-1}[\bm{v}]$ with $\bm{v}$ random in order to apply the aforementioned optimization.
-However, the probability of finding $\bm{u}$ satisfying this condition given a random $\bm{v}$ is negligible as $\bm{uG}$ is a codeword.
+But the quantity $\pi[\bm{uG}]$ cannot be replaced by a seed generating it as $\bm{uG}$ is a codeword hence the optimization can not be applied.